-- 5 You advertise your paid AMI to customers and make the purchase URL available to them.
-Note that you can submit your paid AMI to be listed on the AWS Resource Center with other public AMIs (http://developer.amazonwebservices.com/connect/kbcategory.jspa?categoryID=116). - 6 Customers who want to use your AMI discover your product through your advertisements or the AWS Resource Center, etc. - Customers then use the purchase URL you provide to sign up for and purchase your product.
+- 5 You make your paid AMI available for sale.
+You can advertise your paid AMI in the Solutions Catalog on the AWS Developer Connection site and on the Amazon Machine Images (AMIs) page on the AWS Resource Center. - 6 Customers use the purchase URL you provide to sign up for and purchase your product.
 If they're not already signed up for Amazon EC2, they'll be prompted to sign up.
 They purchase your product with their Amazon.com accounts.
 They must have the credentials needed to launch Amazon EC2 instances.
-At this point, they have the AMI ID (from either step 5 or step 6). - 8 Customers then launch an Amazon EC2 instance specifying the AMI ID.
+At this point, they have the AMI ID (from step 5). - Customers then launch an Amazon EC2 instance specifying the AMI ID.

 Because you associated the shared AMI with the product code, the customers are charged at the rate you set.
 For more information, see Paying for AMIs.